imbesky/ai-python/cs50/neural-networks/Neural-network.md

 mathematical model for learning inspired by biological neural networks

 - model mathematical function from inputs to outputs based on the structure and parameters of the network
 - maps input to output based on the structure and parameters of the network
-- strunture of the network is shaped through training(learning) data
+- structure of the network is shaped through training(learning) data

 ### Activation functions